theNewDynamic/aba-icc/_situations/uganda.md

 date: 2015-02-23T18:45:00.000Z
 phase: 'Situations & Cases'
 link_to_more_information:
-description: "The Situation in the Republic of Uganda involves a protracted conflict between the government of the Republic of Uganda and armed rebel groups, primarily the Lord's Resistance Army.
-Within the Ugandan Situation, there are two ongoing cases against four members of the LRA."
+description: "The Situation in Uganda involves a protracted conflict between the government of Uganda and armed rebel groups, primarily the Lord's Resistance Army.
+Within the Ugandan Situation, there are two ongoing cases."
 slug: uganda
 ---